 - Consider taking multivitamins to replenish nutrients that your body may have difficulty absorbing as a result of Crohn's disease

 List adapted from The Mayo Clinic.

 With the help of a health care provider, often a gastroenterologist and/or nutritionist, you can explore these suggestions and others which may help keep the symptoms of Crohn's disease under control.
 Until then, it is advisable to avoid anal sex during flare-ups.
 By doing this, you may be able to decrease the discomfort you experience and also increase your chances of remission.
-Students at Columbia wishing to make an appointment with a health care provider may contact Medical Services by going online to Open Communicator or calling x4-2284.

 Remember though, sex should not be painful and if it is, you and your partner may want to consider other options for pleasure.
 This could be a great start to a conversation about what turns you both on and how you two can work with your limitations to achieve the maximum amount of pleasure.
 Sex does not always have to involve penetration, so take this opportunity to get creative and explore new ways to get it on.
 Oral sex?
 Mutual masturbation?
 Sensual massages?
 The possibilities are endless.